anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 <a name="2.7.3.2"></a>
 #### 2.7.3.2 Test Harnesses
-In addition to General Best Practices for NFVI certification, the following Quality Engineering (QE) standards will be applied when defining and delivering test scenarios for certification:
+In addition to General Best Practices for NFVI Conformance, the following Quality Engineering (QE) standards will be applied when defining and delivering test scenarios for Conformance:
 1. Standardized test methodologies / flows capturing requirements from RA's, goals and scenarios for test execution, and normalizing test results.
 2. Establishing, and leveraging, working test-beds which can be referenced in subsequent test scenario designs.
 3. Leveraging standardized cloud-based facilities such as storage, IAM, etc.
 4. Test Script libraries need to enable Data-Driven testing of On-Boarding, Instantiation, etc.
 5. Standards base Test Plan and Test Case suite needs to include sample VNFs, CSAR, and Automated Test Cases.
 6. Documentation needs to be dynamic, and consumable.
-7. Harnesses need to apply a “Just add Water” deployment strategy, enabling test teams to readily implement test harnesses which promotes certification scalability.
+7. Harnesses need to apply a “Just add Water” deployment strategy, enabling test teams to readily implement test harnesses which promotes Conformance scalability.

 <a name="2.7.3.3"></a>
 #### 2.7.3.3 Test Results